bcgov/renovate-config/README.md

 - [Releases & Change History](#releases--change-history)
 - [License](#license)

-## Who Should Use This?
+## Purpose & Audience

-This shared Mend Renovate configuration is intended for:
+Mend Renovate is the recommended solution for secure, automated, and maintainable dependency management across the bcgov organization and beyond.
+This configuration is designed for:
-- All teams and projects in the [bcgov](https://github.com/bcgov) organization who want secure, automated, and maintainable dependency updates.
+- All teams and projects in the [bcgov](https://github.com/bcgov) organization
-- Downstream repositories that want to adopt consistent, organization-approved Renovate rules with minimal setup.
+- Downstream repositories seeking consistent, organization-approved Renovate rules with minimal setup
-- Any project that values supply chain security, grouped PRs, and clear update policies for JavaScript/TypeScript, Python, Java, GitHub Actions, and Docker.
+- Any project that values supply chain security, grouped PRs, and clear update policies for JavaScript/TypeScript, Python, Java, GitHub Actions, and Docker

-## Why Use Renovate?

-Keeping dependencies up to date is essential for:
+**Why choose Mend Renovate and this configuration?**
-- **Security:** Reduces your exposure to vulnerabilities in third-party code.
+- **Security:** Proactively reduces your exposure to vulnerabilities in third-party code by keeping dependencies current and pinned where appropriate.
-- **Reliability:** Ensures you benefit from bug fixes and performance improvements.
+- **Reliability:** Ensures your software benefits from the latest bug fixes and performance improvements.
-- **Compliance:** Helps meet organizational and industry requirements for patch management.
+- **Compliance:** Helps your team meet organizational and industry requirements for patch management and supply chain security.
-- **Developer Experience:** Reduces technical debt and makes future upgrades easier.
+- **Developer Experience:** Minimizes technical debt, streamlines upgrades, and reduces the manual burden of dependency management.

+> **Adopting this configuration means your team is following bcgov best practices for dependency management, supply chain security, and automation.**

 Renovate automates the detection and updating of dependencies, saving your team time and reducing risk.
+By using this shared configuration, you benefit from expert-reviewed, organization-wide standards and ongoing improvements.

 ## Quick Start & Usage

-1. **Enable Mend Renovate** for your repository (see [bcgov devops-requests](https://github.com/bcgov/devops-requests/issues/new?template=new_request_type.md) if needed).
+1. **Enable Mend Renovate** for your repository:
+   - **BCGov organization:** Must [create a devops-requests issue](https://github.com/bcgov/devops-requests/issues/new?template=new_request_type.md) asking to join the Mend Renovate GitHub App.
+   - **Other organizations:** Options may include opt-in by `renovate.json` or the [Mend Renovate GitHub App](https://github.com/apps/renovate).
-2. **Add a `renovate.json` file** to your repo with:
+2. **Add a `renovate.json` file** to the default branch of your repo with:
    ```json
    {
      "extends": ["github>bcgov/renovate-config"]